tsdconseil/opencv-demonstrator/doc/build-instructions.md

 - OpenCV 3.0
 - git

-**Important note:** the difficulty of installing this various libraries on Windows should not be underestimated, especially *one should check the compatibility of it's GCC (MINGW) version with the GTK DLLs*.
+**Important note:** the difficulty of installing those various libraries on Windows should not be underestimated, especially *one should check the compatibility of it's GCC (MINGW) version with the GTK DLLs*.